mjbuckley/risk-dice-roller/notes.md

+### Removing PWA Stuff

+I decided I didn't want this to be a PWA for now, but CRA is PWA by default, so I removed those features.
+The steps I took were:

+- Removed this line from index.html: ```<link rel="manifest" href="%PUBLIC_URL%/manifest.json">```
+- Commented out PWA stuff in index.js
+- Removed manifest.json from public folder.
+- Changed the build line in package.json to stop autogenerating service-worker.js file.
+It now reads: ```"react-scripts build && rm build/service-worker.js"``` The file probably does nothing without the call to register service worker, but it's cleaner this way.

 ### Other Notes

 - I'm putting all css in App.css.
 I've only imported it in App.js, but since Root.js imports App, the css is available everywhere.
 However, if I ever used code splitting this would be a problem.
 I'm not doing code splitting because the site is so small, but maybe make a note of this in notes (and don't use this pattern on larger apps).